kanbanyte/sepa/project_plan/plan.md

 	* is compatible with the robot's hardware and software.
 	* can detect objects in a variety of lighting conditions and at various distances from the robot.
 	* can detect objects that are partially occluded or have complex shapes.
+* Developing necessary code so that the robot can perform the required task from vision system inputs.

 ## ACCEPTANCE CRITERIA
 The acceptance criteria for this project include: